C A S E S T U D Y

 • Adoption: Successful pilot led to multi-year expansion across medical divisions

-• Recognition: Featured and presented at multiple national medical conferences since 2022
+• Recognition: Featured and presented at multiple national medical conferences since launch

-We created a learning experience that exceeded traditional course development expectations.
-Designing for delight and humor didn’t undermine professionalism — it built trust, broke inertia, and reignited pride in the work.
-By making reflection in professional development feel like a release, not a requirement, we turned obligation into genuine engagement.
+We created a learning experience that exceeded traditional course development standards in both approach and content quality.
+A user-centered content architecture fostered authentic engagement, while designing for delight and humor built trust, overcame inertia, and reignited participants’ pride in the work.

 Impact